abhinpai/pai-portfolio/docs/javascript/modules/m3_datatypes.md

   console.log(expression); // ['🤣','🥳']
   console.log(humanExpression); // ['🤣','🥳']
 ```
-Notice above snippet i declared `expression` array and assigned to `humanExpression` array and did comparison and the result is true.
-Then i removed one element from the `expression` array and logged both array and the changes is also reflected in `humanExpression` array.
-This is because when we assign one object to another object both object will refer to same address
+Notice above snippet I declared `expression` array and assigned to `humanExpression` array and did a comparison and the result is true.
+Then I removed one element from the `expression` array and logged both array and the changes are also reflected in `humanExpression` array.
+This is because when we assign one object to another object both object will refer to the same address

-**Fact 4:** Since array is object we can add different kind of property to an array as a property
+**Fact 4:** Since an array is an object we can add a different kind of property to an array as a property

 ```js
 let expressions = ['🤣','🥳','😡'];